-\runinsec{Results} We have three main experimental results.
 First, we confirm the feasibility of HRF in real-valued state reconstruction and demonstrate its superiority over FQST in terms of accuracy and runtime scaling. \Cref{f:hardware-result}~(a) shows the fidelity $F\left(\rho,\tilde{\rho}\right) = \Tr\left[\sqrt{\sqrt{\rho} \tilde{\rho} \sqrt{\rho}} \, \right]^2$ between the exact state $\rho$ and reconstructed state from hardware $\tilde{\rho}$, where $\tilde{\rho}=|\tilde{\psi}\rangle\langle\tilde{\psi}|$ for HRF.
 The average fidelity among $R=5$ random states reaches $84.05\%$ for 5~qubit FQST and $89.53\%$ for 10~qubit HRF after \num{2.43e6} and \num{1.10e6} total samples, respectively.
 These experimental results are consistent with the noisy simulations shown in the shaded region using $R=10$ random states.
-HRF exhibits a higher average fidelity with fewer samples, but also exhibits higher variance due to randomness in post-processing.
-In other words, the reconstructed state has lower statistical bias with respect to the true fidelity of $1$, but may exhibit higher variance due to fewer measurement shots.
+HRF exhibits a higher average fidelity with fewer samples, but larger variance due to randomness in post-processing.
+So, the reconstructed state has a smaller statistical bias with respect to the true fidelity of $1$, but may exhibit higher variance due to fewer measurements (shots).
 This bias--variance trade-off is common in quantum state tomography on noisy devices~\citep{yang2023experimental}.
 In practice, the community often prioritizes reducing bias over variance, as bias represents a systematic error, whereas variance can be suppressed by averaging over more samples~\citep{schwemmer2015systematic}.

 \Cref{f:hardware-result}~(b) presents the linear runtime scaling for sample collection using $N_\mathrm{samp.}=10^5$ and a $\Omega(2^{N_\mathrm{q}})$ scaling in post-processing, where the latter part can leverage parallel computing to distribute the workload on multiple CPUs since $\mathcal{Q}_{N_\mathrm{q}}$ is always bipartite~\citep{harary1988survey}.
-The largest FQST reconstruction takes $\SI{3.35}{\hour}$ post-processing time for a 14-qubit state~\citep{hou2016full} while HRF would take only $\sim\SI{10}{\minute}$ post-processing time for the same problem size using $N_{\mathrm{tree}}=300$.
+The largest FQST reconstruction takes $\SI{3.35}{\hour}$ post-processing time for a 14-qubit state~\citep{hou2016full} while HRF would take only $\SI{22}{\second}$ post-processing time for the same problem size using $N_{\mathrm{tree}}=300$.